emilyjonezzz/shopping-cart/README.md

 # Shopping cart with Express and React (not implemented yet!)

+How to use:
+  * Run `npm install` to install all dependencies
+  * Run `npm run dev` to start the development server
+  * Run `npm run test` to start the test

 Available REST API routes:
   * Product:
     - **GET** ***/product/list*** to get all items